 A 2017 Gallup survey found that wealthy individuals are more likely to own stocks than their counterparts who belong in the middle or working-class.
 The survey showed that 89 percent of families earning more than $100,000 had “some money” invested in the stock market while a measly 21 percent of families earning $30,000 or below had stock investments.

 For context, stock ownership before 2008 was at 62 percent while only 54 percent of Americans own stocks at the time the survey was conducted.

-Certain market volatility has been felt since the last few months of 2018 and unpredictability continues to linger as 2019 opens.
+Certain market volatility has been felt since the last few months of 2018 and unpredictability continues to linger this year.
 It is a very tricky time for investors as geopolitical relations and global economic slowdown continues to affect the stock market.
-At a point like this, Bogle’s call for businesses to uphold their positions as the ultimate trustee of the small investors is sorely missed.
+At a point like this, Bogle’s call for businesses to uphold their positions as the ultimate trustee of small investors is sorely missed.